ome/omero-documentation/developers/Omero/Server/Grid/InstallWindowsXp.rst

 Requirements
 ------------

-First, all of the requirements on
-`OmeroInstallWindows </ome/wiki/OmeroInstallWindows>`_ should be fulfilled.
+First, all of the requirements on :ref:`server/install-windows` should be fulfilled.
 The JBoss server should be able to contact a Postgres installation with an OMERO database.
 Then,

 -  Install Ice 3.2.1 from
    ` ZeroC <http://www.zeroc.com/download_3_2_1.html>`_.
 The test